sagarlakshmipathy/self-service-reporting/README.md

 # Reader focused Self-Service Reporting in Amazon QuickSight!

+## About the project
+Today, readers cannot custom reports (tables) QuickSight or for that matter it is not possible in a lot of tools.
+You can however use AWS services and QuickSight public APIs to create a system that lets you generate reports as a reader.

+This system uses QuickSight Dashboard as a UI to show you the list of columns from a metadata dataset.
+This frontend dashboard lets users to select the columns they want to see in the target table.

+After the users choose the column names they want to include in the final table, they are expected to hit a `Submit` button.
+This action is tied to a navigation action which triggers an API call to pass these column names to AWS Lambda.
+The Lambda function then uses these columns to create a table on demand and creates a new dashboard and deploy it in QuickSight.

+After the dashboard creation, the Lambda function redirects readers to the new dashboard i.e. `AdhocReport`, to provide a seamless reader experience in QuickSight.
+Readers can use the new dashboard to create any number of tables as they wish by selecting the columns and submitting to Lambda.

+Here is the high level overview of the architecture:

+## Deployment steps

 This repoository helps admins setup self service reporting capability for their readers.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.